 Heaven’s Gate was a religious sect led by Marshall Herff Applewhite and Bonnie Nettles that combined apocalyptic Christian beliefs with UFO themes.
 On 26 March 1997, police discovered 39 members of the Heaven’s Gate cult had committed mass suicide in their rented California mansion.

 The first incarnation of Heaven’s Gate started in the early 1970s when Marshall Applewhite was recovering from a heart attack.
-He claimed to have had a near death experience that led him to believe that he and his nurse, Bonnie Nettles, were “The Two” witnesses referred to in the Book of Revelations 11:3.
+He claimed to have had a near-death experience that led him to believe that he and his nurse, Bonnie Nettles, were “The Two” witnesses referred to in the Book of Revelations 11:3.
 Upon his recovery, they assumed various aliases such as “Bo” and “Peep” and in 1975 formed a religious sect called Human Individual Metamorphosis (HIM).
 They traveled throughout America to recruit “crew members” into their organization.
 At one point, the group went to a Colorado desert to wait for an expected UFO landing that never arrived.
 Nettles would eventually die of cancer in 1985 and Applewhite would continue to refine his belief system.

 In 1993, Applewhite formed a new sect called “Total Overcomers Anonymous”, where he started spreading the message of Earth’s imminent recycling, which will be further explained below.
 Eventually, Applewhite renamed his sect “Heaven’s Gate”.
 The group maintained itself financially by building websites for customers using the name “Higher Authority”.

-Applewhite described their human bodies as “the temporary containers of the soul…The final act of metamorphosis or separation from the human kingdom is the “disconnect” or separation from the human physical container or body in order to be released from the human environment”.[/blockquote]
+[blockquote align=”none” author=”Marshall Applewhite”]“The temporary containers of the soul…The final act of metamorphosis or separation from the human kingdom is the “disconnect” or separation from the human physical container or body in order to be released from the human environment”.[/blockquote]

 The group lived together in a large rented mansion on 3 acres in Rancho Santa Fe, California.
 They called each other brother and sister.
 Members shared everything.

 One member, Rio Di Angelo, was chosen to stay behind to ensure their literature continued to be spread.
 Two former members who did not die that day were Wayne Cook and Charlie Humphreys.
 However, they both committed suicide a short time later to “rejoin” the group.